-He joined the Royal Malaysian Navy (RMN) in 1976 as a Training Cadet.
+He joined the Royal Malaysian Navy (RMN) in 1976 as a Cadet Officer.
 In his 40 years of service, he has held various appointments in RMN.
 Among his previous appointments was Director of Information Technology, Assistance Chief of Human Resource as well as Strategic Management.
-He had also served as an Officer in the Ministry of Defence.

 YBhg.
 Rear Admiral Dato' Anuwar had served on the Board of Koperasi Angkatan Tentera Malaysia Berhad from June 2008 until July 2017.
-He is currently the Director of Wiramaju Sdn Bhd and DAMS Security Services Sdn Bhd.
+He is currently the Director Envirox Sdn Bhd.